tantaman/tantaman.github.io/_posts/2021-12-23-Deeply-Nested-Updates-React.markdown

 To integrate these concepts, `React` components need to understand whether they depend on something nominally or physically.

 If a component depends on something nominally, this means that the component does not re-render if the physical structure or makeup of the thing it depends on changes.
-It should only re-render the nominal identity of its dependency changes.
+It would only re-render if the nominal identity of its dependency changes.
 E.g., my "Ape Presentation" is replaced by my "Zebra Presentation."

 If a component depends on something physically, this means the component re-renders any time any bit of that thing changes.
-E.g., a letter in a string that is rendered by a text box.
+E.g., a letter in a string that is rendered by a text box changes.

 I've not discussed physical identity in detail but it would mean that the physical attributes must match excatly for two things to be the same.
 A single nominal identity (e.g., a river or the ship of Theseus) can have an infinite number of physical identities over its lifetime.